WMUS 525 Advanced Contemporary Arranging Techniques for Worship

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
+Each initial thread must be at least 400 words and demonstrate course-related knowledge by referring to course materials.
+No formal citations are required.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 250 words.
+Each reply must be at least 250 words and offer substantive, constructive ideas to the discussion.

 How Great Thou Art Contemporary Assignment